chusan17/yold-system/README.md

 <br>
 ## Setting up Jetson Nano 2GB

-If you follow below videos to set up Jetson Nano, almost all of things are needed for Real-Time detection will be completed to install on your Jetson.
+You follow below videos to set up Jetson Nano, almost all of things are needed for Real-Time detection will be installed on your Jetson.
 <br>
-After that, if not enough, Download things you need from your Jetson terminal separately.
+If not enough, Download things you need from your Jetson terminal separately.
 <br>

 - [Jetson AI Fundamentals - S1E1 - First Time Setup with JetPack](https://youtu.be/uvU8AXY1170)